MicrosoftDocs/mixed-reality/mixed-reality-docs/submitting-an-app-to-the-windows-store.md

-# Submitting an app to the Windows Store
+# Submitting an app to the Microsoft Store

 Both [HoloLens](hololens-hardware-details.md) and the Windows 10 PC powering your [immersive headset](immersive-headset-hardware-details.md) run Universal Windows Platform apps.
-Whether you're submitting an app that supports HoloLens or PC (or both), you'll submit your app to the Windows Store through the [Windows Dev Center dashboard](https://developer.microsoft.com/overview).
+Whether you're submitting an app that supports HoloLens or PC (or both), you'll submit your app to the Microsoft Store through the [Windows Dev Center dashboard](https://developer.microsoft.com/overview).

 If you don't already have a Windows Dev Center account, you can [sign up today](https://dev.windows.com/en-us/programs/join).